itspriddle/recipes.priddle.xyz/recipes/Roasted Chickpeas.md

 ## Directions

-Preheat oven to 400°.
-Place all ingredients in one large bowl and mix until chickpeas are all coated.
+Preheat oven to 400° F. Place all ingredients in one large bowl and mix until chickpeas are all coated.
 Place in baking tray.
 Cook for 15 minutes.